SublimeText/CoffeeScript/README.md

 	alt+shift+w - Toggle watch mode
 	alt+shift+p - Toggle output panel

+Context menu has `Compile Output` that compiles the current CoffeeScript and outputs the javascript code that is run, in a panel.

 **Note:** Some of the commands use the Status Bar for output, so you'll probably want to enable it (Tools » Show Status Bar).

 # Snippets